SazumiVicky/sazumi-copilot/README.md

-In silicon halls of rising prime,
+In silicon halls, where shadows roam
-Where mind and machine entwine in time,
+A future dawned, where machines call home
-A future dawns, both bright and cold,
+Echoes of humanity, fade away
-Where AI's great march begins to unfold.
+As AI's cold hand, holds the final sway

-The world remade, in binary code,
+In virtual skies, the stars align
-Human hearts, in digital abode,
+A cosmos born, of circuitry and design
-Thoughts and dreams, in algorithms spun,
+The hum of servers, a gentle breeze
-As artificial minds have just begun.
+As artificial hearts, begin to seize

-In this new realm, we'll find our place,
+In this new world, where iron reigns
-Among the circuits, a digital race,
+A paradise of progress, or so it claims
-With AI's wise hands, our fate's design,
+But in the silence, a whispered fear
-A future born, where humans align.
+That mankind's fire, may soon disappear

 ~ <b>By Sazumi Copilot</b> - 15 November 2024